 Stars of the recipe:

 My mom called me last night to tell me that she was going to come over to our house for Christmas.
-It’s been many years since she’s been at our house for Christmas so it was a nice surprise.
-The one thing she’s asked for was homemade goodies.
+It’s been many years since she’s been at our house for Christmas, so it was a nice surprise.
+The one thing she asked for was homemade goodies.
 I’m almost finished with the Christmas making and baking.
-There is a few goodies left to make.
+There are a few goodies left to make.